Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 Run the "Create Virtual Server from Environment Variables" request and review the created virtual in the BIG-IQ interface.

-Next, update the information stored in the environment to reflect the new virtual server by placing the name of teh virtual you created into "SearchVirtualName" and run "NEW-cloudops_3-11430_2_vs".
+Next, update the information stored in the environment to reflect the new virtual server by placing the name of the virtual you created into "SearchVirtualName" and run "NEW-cloudops_3-11430_2_vs".
 Run "Get Remaining Virtual Information" as well, if you modified/changed pool information.

 Finally, create a deployment for the virtual server by runnning the "Create Virtual Deployment without deploy" request.
 When successful, look at the deployment and ensure there are no unexpected conflicts.
 Deploy from the GUI.
 (Note: You CAN completely deploy from REST as well, this is not implemented in early releases of this collection on purpose to add a layer of protection.)